Docklands to raid Cox Plate, Latest Racing News - The New Paper

 A closer look at his next runs and a closer listen to his trainer Harry Eustace probably were, though.

-Five of his next six starts – at Listed or Group level – were part of a well-planned campaign towards Australia’s weight-for-age feature.
+Five of his next six starts – at Listed or Group level – were part of a well-planned campaign towards Australia and the Cox Plate.

 “He’s got his rating at 108 now, he will always lump a lot of weight at the handicaps,” said the Newmarket-based Eustace back in May.